GRE Flashcards · Set 1

 outdated, old-fashioned

-With the rise of smartphones, many traditional cameras have become obsolete.
+With the rise of smartphones, many traditional cameras have become

 pernicious